ThisIsJustARandomGuy/dobson-star-tracker/README.md

 * [FuGPS ~should work without if no GPS module is installed~](https://github.com/fu-hsi/FuGPS)
 * [TimeLib](https://github.com/PaulStoffregen/Time)

 Clone or download this repository and open the dobson-star-tracker.ino file in the Arduino IDE.
-Then you will need to set up a few constants in the config.h file.
-Have a look at the DEBUG_* constants in config to get some output in the console.
-Then just have to build and upload the sketch.
+The first thing you will need to set up are a few constants in the config.h file.
+When you initially build and run the sketch without setting at least the `AZ_STEPS_PER_REV`and `ALT_STEPS_PER_REV` constants, the scope will not move since both of the values are set to 0.
+This is done to prevent the motors from moving unexpectedly and maybe damaging your telescope.
+Check the output of the Serial Monitor for more information; enable `DEBUG` and `DEBUG_SERIAL` for useful output.
 If the sketch builds and uploads, you can connect the telescope to Stellarium, use the display unit (if you have one) to control the telescope or simply use the Serial Monitor.
+For more information on how to do these things, check below.

 ## Connection to Stellarium